dcampbell24/hnefatafl-egui/README.md

 This is a basic Hnefatafl app designed to demonstrate what you can build with the [`hnefatafl-rs`](https://crates.io/crates/hnefatafl) crate in Rust.
-You can play a few different variants against a basic AI.
+You can play a few different variants against a basic (not very strong) AI.
 It uses the [`egui`](https://crates.io/crates/egui) GUI library and can be built as a native or web app.

 # Building